open-infrastructure-labs/caerus-udf/examples/spark-udf/README_SPARK_UDF_PERFORMANCE.md

 -rw-r--r-- 1 root root 8293 Aug 25 09:02 spark-udf-1.0-SNAPSHOT.jar
 root@ubuntu1804:/home/ubuntu/openinfralabs/caerus-udf/examples/spark-udf#
 ```
-### Step 3: set up compute and storage clusters
+#### Step 3: set up compute and storage clusters
-In our experiment, we set up a compute cluster to include 3 Spark VMs nodes (one master and two workers) on one server, and another storage cluster to include 3 HDFS VMs nodes (one name node that has yarn, two data nodes).
+In our experiment, we set up:
+- a compute cluster to include 3 Spark VMs nodes (one master and two workers) on one server,
+- another storage cluster to include 3 HDFS VMs nodes (one name node that has yarn, two data nodes).
-We implemented the data generation tool modified from the SQL Macros to solve the Spark OOM issues etc. the data generation tool can generate any scale factors as needed, the data sizes are as follows:
+- implemented the data generation tool (modified from the SQL Macros) to solve the Spark OOM issues etc.
+- the data generation tool can generate any scale factors as needed, the data sizes are as follows:
 ```
 root@yong1:~#  hdfs dfs -du -s -h /testData10MRecords.parquet 42.9 M  /testData10MRecords.parquet